awsdocs/aws-iot-docs/developerguide/basic-policy-variables.md

 }
 ```

 A client can connect using `+` as the client ID\.
 This would allow the user to subscribe to any topic that matches the topic filter `my/+/topic`\.
 To protect against such security gaps, use the `iot:Connect` policy action to control which client IDs can connect\.
-For example, this policy allows only clients whose client ID is `clientid1` to connect:
+For example, this policy allows only those clients whose client ID is `clientid1` to connect:

 ```
 {